lanl/LISE/Test_Cases/SUMMIT/O20/Time_Dependent/README.txt

 The file explains how to time evolve hfb wfs LISE time dependent code.
-In this test example we are...
+In this test example we are evolving O20 wfs created from the self consistent static LISE solver for 1000 timesteps.

 *** Setup ***
 In order to time evolve the O20 wfs the following five files are needed in the working directory: lise-tdslda-gpu, myjob_TD.lsf, wf_p.cwr, wf_n.cwr, info.slda_solver.